armory/docs-cdaas/content/en/tutorials/tutorial-blue-green.md

 ### Manifests

-You can find the manifests in the `manifests` folder of the `tutorial-blue-green` directory.
+You can find the Kubernetes app manifests in the `manifests` folder of the `tutorial-blue-green` directory.

 * `potato-facts-v1.yaml`: Defines the Deployment object for the potato-facts app, which is a basic web app that displays facts about potatoes.
 * `potato-facts-service.yaml`: Defines the `potato-facts-svc` Service object, which sends traffic to the current version of your app.
 You use this in `trafficManagement.kubernetes.activeService` field in the deployment config file.

-Additionally, there are two manifests for creating namespaces (`staging` and `prod`) so that this tutorial can simulate deploying to different clusters.
+Additionally, there are two manifests for creating `staging` and `prod` namespaces, so that this tutorial can simulate deploying to different clusters.

 ### Deployment config

 #### Strategy

 At the `tutorial-blue-green` directory root level is the deployment config file (`deploy-v1.yaml`), where you declare your deployment outcome.
 App v1 deployment uses a canary strategy called `rolling` to deploy 100% of the app.
+If you create a blue/green strategy for app v1 deployment, CD-as-a-Service ignores the strategy and instead deploys 100% of your app to the target because there is only one version of the app.

 ```yaml
 strategies: